-Primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI), are a group of more than 400 potentially serious disorders that can lead to frequent or severe infections, swellings, and autoimmune problems.
+Inborn errors of immunity (IEI), include primary immune deficiencies (PID) and are a group of more than 550 potentially serious chronic medical conditions that can lead to frequent or severe infections, swellings, and autoimmune problems.
 PID/IEI symptoms often appear in childhood but some can occur for the first time in adults.